waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 (2) orb.clone() *ALWAYS* sets the `mod_datetime` of the clone

-## Behavior of Project and System selector states
+## Behavior of Project and System selection states

-* Project selector
+* Project selection
   - component mode:  any Parts or Models created will have the selected Project as their `owner` (person creating them will be `creator`)
   - systems mode:    left dock systems tree will be for the selected Project (if no system is selected -- see below)

-* System selector
+* System selection
-  - component mode:  not visible [may change if needed]
+  - component mode:  is displayed in the product info panel (dropped there)
-  - systems mode:    selected system will be shown as root of left dock systems tree
+  - systems mode:    is selected the systems tree

 ## Representation of Many-to-Many Relationships in the UI